 COVID-19 measures: Whilst there is no longer a requirement to book a place to visit the museum, notice of large groups would be appreciated.
 Hand sanitiser is available throughout the museum and the wearing of masks is now optional.

 Christmas Closure: 17 December 2021 – 11 January 2022

 The RLC Museum online archive provides access to digitised Corps Journals, records, diaries, images and vehicle records.

 Our collections include uniforms, badges, medals, weapons, decorative and fine arts, vintage military vehicles and equipment.

-The new museum near Winchester will allow much more of the collection to be displayed and will have many interactive displays, a small cinema, cafeteria and work rooms.
-With activities for children, uniforms to try on, puzzles to complete and many things to see and do, the RLC Museum provides a great day out for both young and old.
+The new RLC Museum near Winchester will allow much more of the RLC’s unique collection to be displayed and has many interactive displays, a small cinema, a cafeteria and work rooms.
+With activities for children, uniforms to try on, puzzles to complete and many things to see and do, The RLC Museum provides a great day out for both young and old.

 The brand new Royal Logistic Corps (RLC) Museum at Worthy Down near Winchester, is holding a First World War living history event from 12 to…